isomerpages/imda-tradetrust/_solution/Shipping & Logistics.md

 your supply chain partners for trusted transaction.
 Any revocation of documents can be easily managed.</p>
 <p></p>
-<p>Automated cargo releases can be facilitated by accepting surrendered bills
+<p>Automated cargo releases can be facilitated by accepting digitally surrendered
-of lading, ensuring enhanced security through identity and authenticity checks.</p>
+bills of lading, ensuring enhanced security through identity and authenticity checks.</p>
 <p></p>
 </li>